Lirio Abbate: Mafia threats and later career

-Despite the threats and police escort Abbate has not left Palermo.
-"If I left after they put a bomb under my car, I would be setting a bad example to other Sicilians," he said.
+Despite the threats and police escort, Abbate did not leave Palermo.
+He said: "If I left after they put a bomb under my car, I would be setting a bad example to other Sicilians," he said.
 "This way I am showing that I am not afraid, that the state is protecting me, and that I will carry on."

-In 2009, however, Abbate left Palermo to work in Rome.
+In 2009, Abbate left Palermo to work in Rome.
+He created and wrote a docufilm about Massimo Carminati, titled L'uomo Nero − Storia di Massimo Carminati, for La7, For Sky Atlantic, he wrote and edited Barrio Milano, a docuseries about Latin American gangs in Milan.